-A: Taking the he trans-Siberian express from Moscow to Beijing, stopping in Mongolia on the way and overnighting in a traditional yurt in minus 27 degrees!!
-Traveling by local boats down the full length of the Amazon river from Iquitos to Belem and getting to know the locals and sleeping in a hammock for the entire journey – which took approx. 8 days.
+A: Taking the Trans-Siberian express from Moscow to Beijing, stopping in Mongolia on the way and overnighting in a traditional yurt in minus 27 degrees!!
+Traveling by local boats down the full length of the Amazon river from Iquitos to Belem and getting to know the locals and sleeping in a hammock for the entire journey – which took nearly 8 days.

 Q: Favourite travel advice: